yazanateer/stock_watch_app/README.md

 # StockWatchApp

 StockWatchApp is a comprehensive application for monitoring stock prices, viewing charts, and managing a virtual stock portfolio.
 This app is built with Android and integrates Firebase for user authentication and database management.
-Users start with a virtual balance of $10,000 and can buy/sell stocks, allowing them to simulate stock trading within the app.

 ---